getGoodUsername/DotFilesConfig/bashrc_modules/README.md

 ### Load All Except Blacklist (With Error Notification)

+- intended to be possibly added to your .bashrc
 - process all path names through `realpath` to ensure every path string is the same
   - `./<path>` and `<path>` are equivalent but uniq won't see it as so!